Anaheim Plaza

 In February 1963, a J.W.
 Robinson's was added as the mall's second anchor store.

 In 1974, the center's owner, Prudential Life Insurance Co., completed a $4 million renovation, including enclosing the center and renaming it Anaheim Plaza.
 In July 1977, a Mervyn's was added as the mall's third anchor store.

 By the 1980s, better-off patrons had moved out of the surrounding area for Anaheim Hills and southern Orange County and the area were becoming more working-class and Hispanic.
 In September 1987, business at Anaheim Plaza started to decline which was caused by the grand opening of MainPlace Mall in nearby Santa Ana, California.
 Robinson's opened a store at MainPlace Mall also in September 1987 and closed its Anaheim Plaza store in January 1988.
 By 1992, the mall was only 35% occupied.
 In January 1993, the mall's original anchor store The Broadway closed for good and in August of that same year, the mall was bulldozed except for the Mervyn's store.

 A new strip mall, all new except for the Mervyn's, was opened in November 1994, 547000 ft2 in size and costing $30 million.
-Mervyn's closed in late 2008 due to the chain being liquidated and has been replaced by Forever 21 (now closed).
+Mervyn's closed in late 2008 due to the chain being liquidated and has been replaced by Forever 21 (now closed since 2020, now Burlington).

-Currently (as of 2022), anchor stores include El Super (formerly OSH and Gigante), Smart & Final (formerly OfficeMax), Petco, Ross, TJ Maxx (formerly CompUSA), and Walmart (which opened in January 1995).
+Currently (as of 2023), anchor stores include El Super (formerly OSH and Gigante), Smart & Final (formerly OfficeMax), Petco, Ross, TJ Maxx (formerly CompUSA), Walmart (which opened in January 1995), and Burlington Coat Factory (former Mervyn's and Forever 21).